How to Count Unique Values in Excel

 count unique click yes

-Click copy to another location (1), where you want to copy it to (2), check on the unique records only (3), and click ok.
+Click copy to another location (1), where you want to copy it to (2), check on the unique records only (3).

-Note: If the cells you choose in number 2 isn’t large enough to contain all the unique numbers, Excel would automatically enlarge it.
+Note: If the cells you choose in step 2 aren’t large enough to contain all the unique numbers, Excel will automatically enlarge them.

 Unique Values: